-Ripe with pain, poetry and laughter, the play examines the relationship between a young man and his mother, PAM, as each struggle to protect the other from that which seems inevitable.
-The Bitter Game explores the subtle and often unrecognized effects of racism and racial profiling, the prison industrial complex, the question of police agency and excessive force, the ripple effects of vicarious trauma in the communities of color, and the value of Black lives in this country.
-It is a timely piece of theater that addresses many social issues that are pervasive in the lives of all Americans.
+Ripe with pain, poetry and laughter, the play examines the relationship between a young man and his mother, as each struggle to protect the other from that which seems inevitable.
+The Bitter Game explores the subtle and often damaging effects of racism, bias, excessive police force and the ripple effect of vicarious trauma in the communities of color.
+It is a timely piece of theater that forces us to examine the value of Black lives in this country.

 Captain Squeegee is a psychedelic indie-rock band from Mesa, Arizona.
 Formed in 2002.
 Their songs cover content from a wide range of topics, including: conspiracies, aliens, love, and the paranormal.
 Captain Squeegee is a seven-piece psychedelic indie-rock band formed in Mesa Arizona in 2002.
 Originally a ska band, they have no original members and now blend progressive rock, jazz, and theatrical music to create a sound that is experimental and complex, having been described as “...a musical-theorist/band-geeks dream”.
 The members are musically trained and read/chart music including their original material, and several of them have music degrees.
 The band has released three full-length albums and an EP.
 They have toured the southwestern US several times and performed at SXSW, Warped Tour, and several other festivals in Arizona.
-Captain Squeegee has opened for acts such as Thank You Scientist, Parliament Funkadelic, Foxy Shazaam, The Mighty Mighty Bosstones, Widespread Panic, and Beck.
+Captain Squeegee has opened for acts such as Beck, The Mighty, Mighty Bosstones, Parliament Funkadelic, Thank You Scientist, Foxy Shazaam, and Widespread Panic.

 AMY LYNN & THE HONEY MEN

-Amy Lynn & The Honey Men is a seven-piece machine that blows glitter all over the traditional memphis-motown soul/rock style.
+Also making its Southwest Debut, Amy Lynn & The Honey Men is a seven-piece machine that blows glitter all over the traditional Memphis-Motown soul/rock style.
 At the controls is Amy Lynn, a vocal powerhouse whose unique flair of quirky, down-to-earth humor countervails against the serious musicianship of The Honey Men’s team of bari sax, tenor sax, trumpet, keys, bass, and drums.
 Both together and apart, members of The Honey Men draw on a range of experience playing for acts such as Roberta Flack, Spoon, Bette Midler, Red Baraat, St. Vincent, The National, Yo La Tengo, Loser's Lounge, Duffy, Antibalas, and the Radio City Orchestra.